 Bullying is not tolerated in any workplace.
-If you are being bullied, or see somebody else being bullied you must report it.
+If you are being bullied or see somebody else being bullied, you must report it.
+Rember, constructive feedback from your employer or manager is not a form of bullying.

 1.4.9 Smoking on Site